YS-P/SDOclust/README.md

 - Number of observers (n_obs)

 Results are reported in tables:
+- Scalability with respect to number of splits (n_split)
-- Scalability with respect split size
+- Scalability with respect to number of CPU cores
 - Performance differences between execution backends
-- Trade offs between computation time and clustering quality
+- Trade-offs between computation time and clustering quality

 Baselines:
 - Baselines include full SDOclust executed on the entire dataset, and scikit-learn KMeans and MiniBatchKMeans with sequential, joblib, and dask backends.